intel-iot-roadshow/roadshow-docs/docs/sensor_examples/grove_starter_kit/c/samples.md

 ```

-To react to changes in light beyond application startup, add a `setTimeout()` or `setInterval()` to periodically poll the sensor value.
+To implement a non-blocking way of detecting changes in input values, use [`mraa_gpio_isr()` as an interrupt handler](https://software.intel.com/en-us/articles/internet-of-things-using-mraa-to-abstract-platform-io-capabilities#_Toc4.2) instead of a loop.

 ### Analog outputs

 <div class="tldr" markdown="1">
 An analog output is a digital output in disguise.
 Intel® IoT boards are digital microcontrollers that can pretend to be analog using a concept called Pulse Width Modulation (PWM).

-Analog outputs will accept a floating-point value representing a duty cycle percentage between 0 (always off), 1.0 (always on).
-For example, a value of 0.5 will rapidly pulse equally between on and off.
+Analog outputs will accept a floating-point value representing a duty cycle percentage between `0` (always off), `1.0` (always on).
+For example, a value of `0.5` will rapidly pulse equally between on and off.

 Components will only work when connected to PWM-enabled pins!
 By factory default, these PWM pins are D3, D5, and D6.
 (Digital pin #9 is also available on the Arduino expansion board via the standard female header pin.)
 </div>